Ganesh16785/new_repo/README.md

 # new_repo
 This is new repo.
 Changing user name.
-Nerge new_branch with main branch.
+Merge new_branch with main branch.